"Icon of a segmented circular chart surrounding a bar chart with an upward arrow, symbolizing data growth or analytics.

 The Mason County Sheriff's Department and the oldest operating jail in the state of Texas.

-The maintenance of Mason's County Roads & Bridges is a continuous physical and financial challenge.
+Maintenance of our Roads & Bridges is a continuous physical and financial challenge.

 There is much, much more that goes along with the job of Mason County Judge.
 I look forward to adding information about all the pertinent topics in the coming months.